tondarxh8/update/README.md

-# Tonadar VPN Update Page
+# Tondar VPN Update Page

-A modern, responsive GitHub Pages site for distributing APK updates for the Tonadar VPN application.
+A modern, responsive GitHub Pages site for distributing APK updates for the Tondar VPN application.
 The page features a dark blue theme with Persian language support.

 ## Features